Romainvilleneuve78/RealEstateInvestment-Project/README.md

 **RealEstateInvestment-Project

-Description du projet**

-RealEstateInvestment-Project est une plateforme permettant aux investisseurs d'acheter des parts de propriétés immobilières et de recevoir un revenu locatif mensuel.
-Les utilisateurs peuvent consulter des propriétés en financement, investir dessus via un portefeuille intégré, et suivre leurs investissements.

-Fonctionnalités principales :

-**Agent immobilier :**

-- Ajouter, modifier ou supprimer des propriétés avant leur lancement.

-- Lister toutes les propriétés avec leurs statuts.

-- Gérer le financement des propriétés.

-**Investisseurs :**

-- Créer un profil avec des informations personnelles requises.

-- Ajouter de l'argent à leur portefeuille via une passerelle de paiement (Stripe).

-- Investir dans une propriété (minimum 500€ par investissement).

-- Suivre leurs investissements et recevoir un revenu locatif chaque mois.

-- Être remboursé si une propriété n'est pas totalement financée en 2 mois.

-**Propriétés :**

-Chaque propriété a un prix, une date limite de financement et un statut (AVAILABLE, FUNDED, EXPIRED).

-Si la propriété n'est pas entièrement financée en 2 mois, les investisseurs sont remboursés.

-Si elle est financée, les investisseurs commencent à recevoir un revenu locatif.

-Technologies utilisées :
+Project Description**
+RealEstateInvestment-Project is a platform that allows investors to buy shares in real estate properties and receive monthly rental income.
+Users can browse properties under financing, invest through an integrated wallet, and track their investments.

+**Main Features:**
+**Real Estate Agent:**
+- Add, modify, or delete properties before their launch.
+- List all properties with their statuses.
+- Manage the financing of properties.

+**Investors:**
+- Create a profile with the required personal information.
+- Add money to their wallet via a payment gateway (Stripe).
+- Invest in a property (minimum €500 per investment).
+- Track their investments and receive monthly rental income.
+- Get refunded if a property is not fully funded within 2 months.

+-
+**Properties:**
+- Each property has a price, a financing deadline, and a status (AVAILABLE, FUNDED, EXPIRED).
+- If a property is not fully funded within 2 months, investors are refunded.
+- If it is funded, investors start receiving rental income.

+**Technologies Used : **
 **Back-end :** Spring Boot (Java), Spring Security, Hibernate (JPA), PostgreSQL.

-**Base de données :** PostgreSQL
+**Database :** PostgreSQL

-**Paiement :** Stripe (non réalisé)
+**Payment Integration :** Stripe (non réalisé)

-**Email :** JavaMailSender (confirmation d'investissement et revenus locatifs)
+**Email service :** JavaMailSender (confirmation d'investissement et revenus locatifs)

-**Installation et exécution**
+**Installation & Execution :**
+- Requirements:
 - Java 17+
 - Maven
 - PostgreSQL